Steel-plated Djokovic a step too far for Federer

 “Obviously, I was disappointed and heartbroken (to lose the French), but if there is one thing that I learned in the sport it’s to recover fast and to leave things behind and move on.”

-For the second year running in the All England Club’s showpiece final Federer played majestically but could not break down the defences of the game’s ultimate warrior.
+For the second year running in the All England Club’s showpiece final Federer played majestically but could not break down the defenses of the game’s ultimate warrior.

 Twelve months ago he pushed the Serb to five sets.
 This time the Swiss maestro’s challenge fizzled out in anti-climactic fashion and Djokovic dominated the third and fourth sets of his 17th grand slam final with clinical precision.